MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th colspan = "3">Class Name: Student</th>
   </tr>
   <tr>
-    <td colspan = "3">Brief Description: The Student class holds all data related to a user and works with the student controller class to save new insertions and modifications of user data. </td>
+    <td colspan = "3">Brief Description: The Student class holds all data related to a user and works with the student controller class to save new insertions and modifications of user data.
+The Student class interacts with the Student Controller (4.2.2.3) as a data structure to store student information. </td>
   </tr>
   </table>
   <table>